 When we go out and buy our first fishing rod, the type of fish we’ll be chasing and the number of pretty pennies we’ll be spending are often the two most limiting factors.
 And, while we’ve now amassed quite the collection, those factors are still key considerations when we are looking for a new fishing rod to add to the arsenal.

 If you're just starting out and looking at buying your first fishing rod, the sheer number of available options can be pretty confusing.
-Luckily, a little bit of research is all that’s required to help you choose the right fishing rod for the job – and this is a great place to start.
+Luckily, a little bit of research is all that’s needed to help you choose the right fishing rod for the job – and this is a great place to start.

 Things to consider when choosing a fishing rod

-Are you a land based angler?
+Are you a land-based angler?

 Are you intending to fish from a kayak or boat?